Skip to content

 • uppercase: Uppercase hexadecimal digits with hyphens.

-• urn: Lowercase hexadecimal digits with hyphens and a urn:uuid:
+• urn: Lowercase hexadecimal digits with hyphens and urn:uuid: prefix.

 RETURNS DESCRIPTION